Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Introduction

 The particle nature of Dark Matter (DM) and its origin is still a mystery.
 The EDGES collaboration reported observations suggesting the temperature of gas during the cosmic dawn of the Universe was roughly half the expected value \cite{bowman18}.
-To explain the anomalous observation, Ref. \cite{barkana18} proposed that DM exchanges heat with the \HI gas by non-standard Coulomb-like interactions of the form $\sigma \propto v_\textup{rel}^{-4}$ between DM and baryons.
+To explain the anomalous observation, Ref. \cite{barkana18} proposed that DM exchanges heat with the neutral hydrogen (H\textsc{i}) gas by non-standard Coulomb-like interactions of the form $\sigma \propto v_\textup{rel}^{-4}$ between DM and baryons.
 A physically motivated model that can lead to Coulomb-like DM gas interactions is the millicharged model \cite{milicharge85}.
-Because the relative velocity between DM and baryons at the cosmic dawn ($v_\textup{rel} \lesssim0.3$ km/s) is much lower than in standard astrophysical systems, the explanation by \cite{barkana18} is effective at cooling the gas during the cosmic dawn and simultaneously evading the traditional astrophysical bounds on DM.
+Because the relative velocity between DM and baryons at the cosmic dawn, $v_\textup{rel}$, is much lower ($\lesssim0.3$ km/s) than in standard astrophysical systems ($\gtrsim 200$ km/s in the Milky Way), the explanation by \cite{barkana18} is effective at cooling the gas during the cosmic dawn and simultaneously evading the traditional astrophysical bounds on DM.